Extending the scope of the small-ball method: Introduction

 for a value of $r$ that is as small as possible. \end{Question} The obvious implication of \eqref{eq:standard-lower-1} is if $f \in F$ and $\|f\|_{L_2} \geq r$ then

 which is an `isomorphic' lower bound on the quadratic empirical process.

 Lower bounds on \eqref{eq:standard-lower-1} play an important role in applications in probability (e.g., the smallest singular value of a random matrix with iid rows), geometry (for example, estimates on the Gelfand widths of convex bodies \cite{MR941809,MR845980,MR3331351,MR2373017}), and statistics.
-Our main interest in Question \ref{qu:main} and the more general version we explore in what follows is its implications in statistical learning theory.

 0.3cm

 The standard way of estimating \eqref{eq:standard-lower-1} is by two-sided concentration, that is, by obtaining a high probability \emph{upper bound} on

 Estimates of this type are called \emph{ratio-limit theorems} (see \cite{MR2073436,MR2243881} and references therein).
 However, a nontrivial ratio-limit theorem is possible only if class members have well-behaved tails, and even then obtaining the two-sided estimate is rather involved (see, e.g., \cite{MR2373017,Men-multi16}).